HarryPaniccc/DnD/Session Notes/Vanguard/Session 85.5 - The North Estravian Faults.md

 | 10                                         | Orcs                                           |
 | 11                                         | Trolls                                         |
 | 12                                         | Frost Giants                                   |
-**Antumbrahn 26th - Whatsapp gameplay**
-- The group departs from [[Trau's End]] saying goodbye to [[Syr Edmund]] for now, and crosses the plains ahead without a hitch.
-- Caede and Kanan have a snowball fightm and end their journey on a hill overlooking the [[Yiata River]] and the [[Faults of North Estravia]]
-- Draugr incident

-**Antumbrahn 27th - 29th Whatsapp gameplay**
-- Crossing of the river

-**Antumbrahn 30th - Whatsapp gameplay**
-- Searching the river for a way to the faults
-- Ascend to the faults

-**Dulussahn 1st - Whatsapp gameplay**
-- First day of hiking across the faults.
-- Kanan scouts, revealing a few key objectives.
-The group goes to the road.
-- At night they hear the sound of white dragons going at it.

-**Dulussahn 2nd - Whatsapp gameplay**
-- Kanan has his first vision of a fallen wizard
-- During their travel the group notices the battleground of the dragons and Kanan encounters a group of [[Winter Wolf|Winter Wolves]]
-- The group fights off the winter wolves, which follow them into a blizzard.
-Kanan and Caede find a shelter under the bridge/highroad they are wandering towards, and dispatch of a giant and his mammoth, but when they separate from the group the winter wolves attack their caraan.
-They fight the wolves off and rest for the night

-**Dulussahn 3rd - Whatsapp gameplay**
-- The group ascends the highroad that once led to [[Steinwalde]]
-- Kanan experiences the second vision from [[Lathran Murke]]
-- The group meets the [[Battlehammer Clan]] prospectors led by [[Zeb]] and spots the adult white dragon [[Frostcleaver]] south of them.

-**Dulussahn 4th**
-- The group awakens before sunrise to sneak past the [[Sunblight Clan]] fortress
-- Kanan experiences the third vision from [[Lathran Murke]]
-- The group attacks the [[Duergar]] watchtower
 # Kanan's Vision
 ---
 > Every evening Kanan will receive a new vision from a lost spirit in this region form his **Grim Psychometry** feature